Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTS

-We compare our method against DP-SGD adapted for expert-level privacy.
+\mypar{Baselines} We compare our method against DP-SGD adapted for expert-level privacy.
 A brief discussion of the changes we made are presented in Section \ref{sec:algo}.
-A full discussion, along with analysis, is presented in the appendix for reference.
-We keep the underlying RL algorithm as CQL for fair comparison.
-Since there are no prior methods for the expert-level privacy setting, we do not have other readily available baselines.

-We also compare against a non-private baseline, which ignores privacy concerns and trains over the whole dataset using vanilla CQL.
-This may be taken as an upper-bound on the performance that we hope to achieve in the presence of privacy concerns.
+A full discussion, along with analysis, is presented in Appendix \ref{app:expdetails}.
+We keep the underlying RL algorithm same for fair comparison.
+In the absence of prior methods for the expert-level privacy setting, we limit our empirical studies to this naive baseline.
+We also train a non-private policy over the whole dataset using vanilla CQL/BCQ (ignoring privacy concerns).
+This serves as an empirical upper-bound on the performance achievable under privacy constraints.
+In our experiments, we report episodic returns, normalized to lie between 0 (random policy) and 1 (optimal policy) averaged over 10 evaluation runs at the end of training, as a fraction of the return of the non-private baseline.